TL;DR: The 30-Second Answer

 Service Fees Tell the True Cost Story

-Airbnb shows you a base price that looks beautiful until checkout.
-Then come the cleaning fee, service fee (around 17%), and sometimes a city tax.
-For a $120/night cabin, you're really paying closer to $155 by the time you confirm.
-It's transparent but jarring.
+Airbnb shows you a base price that looks appealing until checkout.
+Then come the cleaning fee, the guest service fee (which Airbnb's help center lists as 14.1% to 16.5% of the booking subtotal), and sometimes a city or occupancy tax.
+On a $127/night cabin, you can easily end up paying closer to $160 per night once the fees land.
+Transparent, but a jolt if you weren't ready for it.

 Cancellation Policies: VRBO's Flexibility Problem